Unidata/awips2/docs/edex/data-distribution-files.md

 Important notes about regular expressions:

 * Any time a new entry is placed in the **pqact.conf** file on LDM, it is likely a corresponding entry needs to be added to the appropriate Data Distribution file in the data distribution directory, or the data file will be logged to **edex-ingest-unrecognized-files-YYYYMMDD.log**.

-> The exception to this rule is if the new data coming from the LDM is a type of data that already exists and EDEX already has a distribution file with a matching regex that will recognize it.
+!!! note "The exception to this rule is if the new data coming from the LDM is a type of data that already exists and EDEX already has a distribution file with a matching regex that will recognize it."

 * If you have written a new regex for a distribution file to match on a filename, and it is not matching, then the file most likely has a header.
 In this case EDEX will only look at the header to match the regex.
 You must change your regex to something that matches the header, not the filename.